 - State your credibility and cite experiences

-Here’s an example of a proposal I sent which landed me a profitable contract:
+Here’s an example of a proposal I sent that landed me a profitable contract:

 Basically, you need to learn a little copywriting to increase your chances of landing a contract.

 Further reading: If you want to get better at writing a proposal, you need to know what information to include in the cover letter.
 Check out my Upwork proposal cover letter guide to know more.